Glitch effectGlitch effectGlitch effect

 Text Link

-Switched Port Analyzer is a dedicated port on a switch that takes a mirrored copy of network traffic from within the core switch or firewall to be sent to a destination.
-Commonly used to review network traffic using software such as WireShark.
+A switched port analyzer is a dedicated port on a switch that sends a mirrored copy of network traffic from within the core switch or firewall to a destination.
+People use it to review network traffic using software like Wireshark.

 Text Link